I'm Getting a Whiff of Iain Banks' Culture

 Everything the AI does just works slightly better than it should.

-If you’re not a strong human player, the closest feeling is when you play a game with lots of randomness against a really strong player.
-It will appear as if that strong player just keeps on getting lucky somehow.
+If you’re not a strong human player, the closest feeling is playing a game with a lot of randomness against a very strong opponent.
+It appears as if that opponent just keeps getting lucky.

 Real‑world parallels

-I’m getting a similar sense for the recent US foreign interventions and wars.
-They all seem to work slightly better than they should.
-It finally clicked for me when Dario Amodei said:
+I’m getting a similar sense from recent U.S. foreign interventions and wars.
+They all seem to work a little better than expected.
+The idea clicked for me when Dario Amodei said:

 “This technology can radically accelerate what our military can do.
 I’ve talked to admirals, I’ve talked to generals, I’ve talked to combatant commanders who say this has revolutionized what we can do.”